whiteGloom/lazy-placing/Readme.md

 # Lazy Placing

-A Minecraft mod which changes one of the main mechanics in game - block placement timing.
+A Minecraft 1.20.1 Fabric mod which changes one of the main mechanics in game - block placement timing.

 In vanilla Minecraft, any block will be placed instantly, but now you'll have to wait a bit before block will be placed.